erraticstuff/ErraticCMS-v.0.1a/README.md

-## ErraticCMS
+### ErraticCMS
 Finally ErraticCMS is released!<br>
 It is lightweight CMS!<br>
 How to install the CMS?<br>
-First [download](https://r--29199-blob.files.erraticstuff.co/files/r2282/ecms/v0.1a/erratic-cms.zip) the file first And edit the ecms-config.php<br>
+First [download](https://r--29199-blob.files.erraticstuff.co/files/r2282/ecms/v0.1a/erratic-cms.zip) the file and extract it.
+And edit the ecms-config.php<br>
 Like this :<br>